Jaouan/junit-datas/README.md

 # junit-datas
-JUnit rule that allows you to inject datas from resources files.
+JUnit-Datas is a JUnit rule that allows you to inject datas from resources files.

 # Usage